unicode-org/icu/docs/userguide/icu_data/buildtool.md

 of the filter rules matters a great deal in how effective your data size reduction can be, and the wildcard `*` can sometimes produce behavior that is tricky to reason about.
-For example, these three lists of filter rules look similar on first glance but acutally produce different output:
+For example, these three lists of filter rules look similar on first glance but actually produce different output:

 <table>
 <tr>